Foso/HtmlToComposeHTMLConverter/README.md

 ## Introduction / HOW TO USE

-1) Get the plugin from the Marketplace or download the plugin from the release archive.
-To learn how to install it, read the [Install plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk) section in the IntelliJ docs.
-2) Put your cursor to the place where you want to insert the Compose code.
+1) Put your cursor to the place where you want to insert the Compose code.
-3) Open the Plugin unter Tools> HTML to Compose Web
+2) Open the Plugin unter Tools> HTML to Compose Web
  <p align="center">
   <img src ="https://raw.githubusercontent.com/Foso/HtmlToComposeWebConverter/blob/master/docs/ideatools.png" height=500 />
 </p>
-4) Add your HTML to press "Generate"
+3) Add your HTML to press "Generate"
 <p align="center">
   <img src ="https://raw.githubusercontent.com/Foso/HtmlToComposeWebConverter/blob/master/docs/ideaWindow.png" height=500 />
 </p>
-5) Your code is now inserted at your cursor.
+4) Your code is now inserted at your cursor.

 ## :arrow_down:&nbsp;How to install?